How To Send an Email Cover Letter (With Steps, Tips and Example)

 7. Include a brief email message

 Write a simple message in the body of the email to let the hiring manager know you’ve attached your cover letter.
 Never leave the email message blank, since it can confuse whoever opens it.
-Your short email message might look like:
+Your short email message might look like this:

 Dear Ms. Garcia,